FAIR-UMN/FAIR-UMN-CDMS/README.md

 3) We test our model on Ubuntu, Windows, and macOS.

+## Additional FAIR Exercies

+Different types of ML approaches to this regression problem can be found in a folder labeled `Excercies`.
+This folder primarily containes Jupyter notebooks which contain detailed explanations.
+The notebooks were originally authored by Avik Roy ([original repo](https://github.com/yorkiva/FAIR-Exercises)), which have now been merged with the FAIR-UMN-CDMS repository.
+To run the notebooks, one would have to setup a conda environment using the above instructions.

+## Convolutional Neural Networks

+Convolution Neural Networks can also used to solve this regression problem.
+The code was originally developed by Aidan Chambers ([original repo](https://github.com/aidan-dc)).
+This code uses `Tensorflow` libraries instead of pytorch.
+To setup an environment on linux, one can use `fair_tf_cpu.yml` instead of `fair_cpu.yml` using the instruction mentioned above.
+In case one is using Mac M1 (ARM 64 Arch), `fair_tf_m1.yml` can be used to setup the environment.

+To build and test CNN, one can use the notebook titled `09-CNN-CDMS-FAIR.yml`.
+This notebook contains instructions to process the dataset, bbuild CNN models and run the training.

 ## Support or Contact

 If you need any help, please feel free to contact us!

+Bhargav Joshi (joshib@umn.edu)